AnkitAdarsh/flagger-istio-demo-in-kind/README.md

-# Flagger Demo with Istio in a Kind K8s Cluster
+# Canary Deployments with Flagger and Istio in a Kind k8s Cluster

 Below are the steps to setup a Local Kind k8s Cluster with Istio to demo Canary Deployments using Flagger.